 What we don’t love about our Pino;

-– They say it fits people to 6 feet 5 inches.
-Everything about the pilot position cannot be adjusted adequately.
+– It is designed to fit people to 6 feet 5 inches but it is not easy to adjust the pilot position.
 I am 6 foot 1 inch and find the handle bar height too low and a little too wide putting a lot of stress between my shoulder blades.

-– The wheel builds are sub standard for a touring tandem.
-Hase insist 32 spokes is adequate.
-Too many problems with the poor wheel and spoke choices for the cost.
-Have rebuilt the rear wheel to a 40 spoke MTB standard rim. (no problems since).
+– The wheel builds are not strong enough for a touring tandem.
+Hase insist 32 spokes is adequate but we experienced many problems with the low quality wheels and spokes.
+Within the first 1000km we rebuilt the rear wheel to a 40 spoke MTB standard rim.

-– The factory gearing is no good and had to change immediately.
-Also the type of chain rings they have used are impossible to find outside of western countries.
-They should offer a standard crank set (Shimano maybe) that can be found all over the world.
+– We found the factory gearing inadequate and had to change it immediately.
+Also the type of chain rings used are difficult to find outside of western countries.
+A standard crank set (eg Shimano) is easier to source around the world.

-– Hase should offer more flexibility on purchase for different touring options i.e seat choice, gearing choice, lighting choice, wheel build options.
+– It would be great to see more flexibility on purchase for different touring options i.e seat choice, gearing choice, lighting choice, wheel build options.
 In fact I would consider just buying the frame, kick stand/lowrider racks, handle bars, folks, stoker seat and build the rest of the bike to my specs.

-The ‘extras’ available at purchase from Hase that we reckon are a must for bike touring;
+The available ‘extras’ from Hase that we reckon are a must for touring;

-– Maybe the ergo grip extension bars, but again at $180 they are incredibly expensive.
-I will be trying some old school big bull horn style to see if I can bring my riding position up to a bit more vertical very soon.
+– Maybe the ergo grip extension bars, but again a high price tag at $180.
+I thought about trying some old school big bull horn style to bring my riding position up to a more vertical position.